locationtech/geomesa/geomesa-tools/README.md

 `--table` The accumulo table name, the table will be created if not already extant.

-`--feature_name` The name of the SimpleFeatureType to be used.
+`--feature-name` The name of the SimpleFeatureType to be used.

 `--spec` The SimpleFeatureType of the CSV or TSV file, must match the layout of columns in the CSV/TSV file